UmarEhsan/NextJs/README.md

 pages/index.js is associated with the / route. pages/posts/first-post.js is associated with the /posts/first-post route.
 We already have the pages/index.js file, so let’s create pages/posts/first-post.js to see how it works.

+Link Component
+When linking between pages on websites, you use the <a> HTML tag.

+In Next.js, you use the Link Component from next/link to wrap the <a> tag. <Link> allows you to do client-side navigation to a different page in the application.

+Using <Link>
+First, in pages/index.js, import the Link component from next/link by adding this line at the top: